 The enrollment system won’t let you enroll for credits outside the maximum or minimum allowed.

 - Decide which classes fit your academic plan and still fall within your credit limit.
-Use the Save for Later option in Course Search & Enroll to take a class out of your cart and bookmark it for enrollment in a later term.
+Use the Course Search & Enroll - Save a Course for Later Enrollment option in Course Search & Enroll to take a class out of your cart and bookmark it for enrollment in a later term.

-- If you have enrolled in classes that allow you to choose how many credits you earn (variable credits), you may be able to change those credits to fit within your maximum
+- If you have enrolled in classes that allow you to choose how many credits you earn (Course Search & Enroll - Enrolling/Editing Variable Credit), you may be able to change those credits to fit within your maximum

 - Contact your academic dean’s office if you want to request an exception to the maximum or minimum credit limit.
 Tuition is assessed according to your enrolled credits, among other factors.
 Your tuition rate may change if you enroll in credits above the maximum limit.